Sample Poultry Farming Business Plan Template

 Chickens’ predators

-While chicken predators are everywhere, certain places have more violent and hard to control predators, so you may not locate your farm in such places.
+While chicken predators are everywhere, certain places are more violent and brutal to control predators, so you may not locate your farm in such areas.

-After we have talked about getting the appropriate location for your farm, let’s now talk about how your bird’s pens (houses) should be constructed.
+After discussing the appropriate location for your farm, let’s discuss how your bird’s pens (houses) should be constructed.

 How to Construct Your Poultry’s Pens (Chickens’ House)

-To start with, there are three common poultry housing systems.
-The first and the oldest is Free Range System.
+To start with, there are three standard poultry housing systems.
+The first and the oldest is the Free Range System.

 They walk freely around and (in addition to the feed they’re given) pick up insects and other things they could eat on the floor.

-A hindrance to this housing system is that it requires a large space of land and the chickens are exposed to predators like brother Hawk and others.
+A hindrance to this housing system is that it requires ample land space, and the chickens are exposed to predators like Brother Hawk and others.

-A similar system to the above-mentioned one is a Semi-intensive system.
-Here the birds have an open space to live as well as a confined pen.
+A system similar to the one mentioned above is a semi-intensive system.
+Here, the birds have a confined pen and an open space to live.

 The third type of housing system is probably the most common for commercial poultry farmers.